Melvn-git/Melvn-git.github.io/_posts/2022-04-26-Building-a-britual-homelab.md

 Theory theory theory.
 There's only so much I was able to learn by studying network fundamentals and how vulerabilities are exploited.
 I needed to actually go out and experiment with these concepts.
 There are alternatives, such as tryhackme and hackthebox, but I wanted to also dig deeper; I wanted to create the environment myself with an active directory, a domain controller, and an up and running server with users and administrators.
 I wanted to simulate a real working environment, all with the help of VMware.

 ## What is a homelab?
-A homelab is an environemnt that you can create yourelf to practice skills and theories that you run across.
+A homelab is an environment that you can create yourelf to practice skills and theories that you run across.
 Want to experiment with LLMNR and NBT-NS poisoning?
 Want to attempt using kerberoasting?
-Do you simply want to get an idea of what an active directory envorinment look like and how it's built?
+Do you simply want to get an idea of what an active directory environment looks like and how it's built?
 A homelab is a great way of getting this crucial hands-on experience.

 ## The Setup
 With this homelab, I will be utilizing active directory on a Windows 2019 Enterprise server; this will also act as my domain controller.
-I will be also using two Windows 10 virtual machines to act as users in this envirnonment.
+I will be also using two Windows 10 virtual machines to act as users in this environment.
 As for the attacking machine, I will be deploying a Kali Linux VM.
 In the future as I dig deeper, I will be expanding this homelab and adding more machines, more users/admins, and deploying a pfSense firewall as my attacks get more and more advanced.

 ## Hardware
 As with a virtual lab, I need a decent physical machine to be able to run all of these virtual machines.
 My hardware is listed below: